Lake Quinault Lodge: Design and construction

-The two-story wood-frame structure replaced a previous building on the site that was built by Jack Ewell for the Olson family in 1903.
+The two-story wood-frame structure replaced a previous building on the site that was built by Jack Ewell.
+Alfred and Ransom Higley bought it from Jack Ewell the original builder in 1905.
+Subsequently it was taken over from them by Herbert Olson in about 1907.
 The Olsons sold their interest in the first hotel to the Seaman family in 1921.
 On August 24, 1924, the original hotel burned.

 Its replacement was funded by lumberman Ralph Emerson of Hoquiam, who bought out the Seamans.
 The first stage was a plain 1 1/2-story structure which still stands as the annex, restored in 2007.
 It became so popular that expansion was needed, and a new, more elaborate lodge was planned.

 Robert Reamer was associated with the contractor, the Metropolitan Building Company, and the company's construction superintendent was Roy Garrison, who had previously worked with Reamer.
 Reamer had recently completed work on the Hotel Emerson in Hoquiam, and had extensive experience in the design of hotels in natural settings.
 Work started on June 9, 1926, and was complete fifty-three days later, on August 18, 1926.

 Emerson sold the lodge in 1939.
 It closed during World War II.
 After the war it was operated by the Walker family.
 In 1988, the hotel was purchased by the Aramark corporation.